 Xena later lures Velasca to a bridge above a large pit of lava.
 There Callisto is able to steal Velasca’s ambrosia and become a goddess.
 Whilst Velasca and Callisto are fighting Xena cuts the ropes on the bridge sending both villains plummeting to the lava below, where they are trapped seemingly forever, whilst still fighting with one another.

 Overall this is another brilliant episode.
-Its not hard to see why they kept bringing Callisto back as every single episode she was in was a classic at this point.
+Its not hard to see why they kept bringing Callisto back as every single episode she was in had been an absolute classic at this point.

 Hudson Leick as always is excellent here.
-Even just little bits like when she winks at a grieving Gabrielle are wonderful moments of villany.
+Even just little bits like when she winks at a grieving Gabrielle are wonderful moments of villany and dark humour.

 Callisto and Velasca played by Melinda Clarke play brilliantly off of one another too.